leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/Add-ons/CenPOS/usermanual for CenPOS-3.0.0.md

 ## User Manual

+- CenPOS Addon is supported for both Community and Enterprise version of Magento.

 - Payment using CenPOS is developed as a separate Add-on to the eConnect extension.

-CenPOS’s Magento Extension SimpleWebpay is a prerequisite for this Add-on and we use the following GitHub link to download this extension.
+- CenPOS’s Magento Extension SimpleWebpay is a prerequisite for this Add-on and we use the following GitHub link to download this extension.

   - https://github.com/mastercelta/SimpleWebpay/blob/master/composer.json